 Advocacy

-Our advocacy work includes directly lobbying elected officials, educating policy experts about how policy affects young people, speaking at press conferences and events to educate the public about youth-centered policy, conducting research into understudied issues affecting our generation, and designing new policy.
-We also coordinate other aligned organizations to advocate for issues that intersect with youth issues.
+Our advocacy work includes directly lobbying elected officials, educating civil society about how policy affects young people, speaking at events to educate the public about youth issues, conducting research into understudied issues affecting our generation, and designing new policy.

 In Congress: